-To prepare competent entry-level general sonographers in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains.

-To produce graduates who meet the requirements set by the American Registry for Diagnostic Medical Sonography certification examination upon completion of the program.

-To seek new community partnerships for clinical practice as needs are identified according to student growth and the addition of advanced modality certificate programs.

-To provide students with both academic and clinical instruction in the field of Diagnostic Medical Sonography in order to meet the employment needs of the graduate and of the medical communities.

-To foster and promote the pursuit of life-long learning and professional growth in each student.
+- To prepare competent entry-level general sonographers in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains. - To produce graduates who meet the requirements set by the American Registry for Diagnostic Medical Sonography certification examination upon completion of the program. - To seek new community partnerships for clinical practice as needs are identified according to student growth and the addition of advanced modality certificate programs. - To provide students with both academic and clinical instruction in the field of Diagnostic Medical Sonography in order to meet the employment needs of the graduate and of the medical communities. - To foster and promote the pursuit of life-long learning and professional growth in each student.

+Return to Table of Contents or Return to Academic Schools

 Licensure Requirements